 This phase focuses on the articulation of programmes and projects.
-The CDS team is again faced with setting up a process that produces projects that are pro-poor and gender sensitive, and allows women and the poor to generate project ideas that reflect their priorities.
+The CDS team is again faced with setting up a process that produces projects that are pro-poor and gender sensitive, and that also allows women and the poor to generate project ideas that reflect their priorities.

-When outlining project ideas, it is essential to think about the differences in priorities, as well as how the initiatives might affect women and the poor.
-The United Nations has produced a series of checklists to see whether initiatives are gender sensitive.
+When outlining project ideas, it is essential to think from the start about what the differences in priorities are, as well as about the potential effect of an initiative might have on women and the poor.
+The UN has produced a series of checklists that check to see whether initiatives are gender sensitive.
 In the formulation of projects ideas, this is an effective way of assessing whether gender is mainstreamed into projects23.

-The following is an example of thinking in gender terms during the making of the strategy and one can think in similar terms when considering the poor:
+The following is an example of thinking in gender terms during the making of the strategy, one can think in similar terms when considering the poor:

 "The formulation of a national water strategy can be taken as an example.
 At one level the strategy is about water resources - how water is collected, used, protected, monitored, and contaminated, and how to ensure future supply.
-At another level, it is about the users - their specific uses, their rights and access to and control over water resources and their involvement in decision-making.
+At another level it is about the users - their specific uses, their rights and access to and control over water resources and their involvement in decision-making.
 A gender perspective raises questions about:

-- Whether women's and men's uses (for both domestic and economic use) and priorities for water are different.
+- Whether or not women's and men's uses (for both domestic and economic use) and priorities for water are different.
 It is important that there is analysis of sex-disaggregated data on uses, access to water, priorities, etc. (which may require steps to ensure that such data is regularly collected and analysed).
-It is also critical to ensure a consultation process that seeks the inputs of women as well as men in identifying uses and priorities; - Whether various policy options will affect women and men differently for example, how would different approaches to water pricing affect poor women in comparison with poor men?
+It is also critical to ensure a consultation process that seeks the inputs of women as well as men in identifying uses and priorities; - Whether or not various policy options will affect women and men differently -- for example, how would different approaches to water pricing affect poor women in comparison with poor men?
 What options would have the most equitable distribution of costs and access?
 (UN 2002: 15)"